 1Brief in duration is intended to refer to the intervention as opposed to the intervention and the data collection activities together.
 Thus, the data collection activities could proceed over a longer period of time without precluding the applicability of this exemption.
 If the intervention and the data collection are intertwined and difficult to separate, the entirely of the activity should be brief in duration.
 To meet the requirement of brief in duration, the benign behavioral intervention should occur within one month and not exceed a few hours in its entirety.

 Prospective agreement.
 Subjects must be asked to agree to participate in research.
 This is not the same as the requirement for consent or for documentation of consent.
 The request may be tailored to the nature of the specific study.

 Deception.
 If the research involves deceiving subjects regarding the nature or purposes of the research, this exemption is not applicable unless the subjects authorize deception through a prospective agreement to participate in research in circumstances in which the subject is informed that they will be unaware of or misled regarding the nature or purposes of the research.

 Limited IRB review.
-For details see SOP Limited IRB Review .
+For details review the section on limited IRB review below.

 Examples that qualify for this category

 - Having subjects solve puzzles under various noise conditions

 - Having subjects decide how to allocate a small amount of received cash between themselves and someone else